esumbar/passphrase/README.md

 ```bash
 $ gem install passphrase --trust-policy MediumSecurity
 ```
-Using `MediumSecurity` rather than `HighSecurity` omits dependent gems, in this case `sqlite3`, which is not signed, from the verification process.
+Using `MediumSecurity` rather than `HighSecurity` omits dependent gems that are not signed from the verification process, in this case `sqlite3`.

 ## Basic usage
 ### Command-line tool